iguit0/lock-genius/README.md

 - [ ] Improve services validation and types

 ## 🚀 Get Started

->Soon there will be a guided video to install.

 To clone the repository to your local machine, follow these steps:
 1. Open a terminal.